 - 3 cups Shredded Cheese (if you want a cheesy soup)

-Add about 2 tbsp. olive oil to the pot and heat.
+- Add about 2 tablespoon olive oil to the pot and heat.

 - Dice and sauté onions in oil with seasonings.